damwaingames/damwaingames/README.md

 ## Hi there 👋, I'm Alyssa
 ### A senior software engineer from the UK.

-- 🔭 I’m currently working on [True North Data Platform](https://www.corefiling.com/solution-integration/)
+- 🔭 I’m currently working on Looking for a Job, my Linked-In is below.
 - 🌱 I’m currently learning **Nim**
 - ⚡ Fun fact **I am a classically trained bass-baritone singer, and choir director for a local musical theatre choir**
 - 🎲 Side projects **I write and publish structured freeform roleplaying games that focus on real emotions, melodrama and a kitchen sink realism**